gvwilson/sdxpy/src/vm/index.md

 The instructions for our VM are 3 bytes long.
 The [%g op_code "op code" %] fits in one byte, and each instruction may include zero, one, or two single-byte operands.
+(Instructions are often called [%g bytecode "bytecode" %], since they're packed into bytes, but so is everything else in a computer…)

 Each operand is a register identifier, a constant, or an address